-Several factors make self-funding an enticing alternative to fully insured plans, including: reduced costs from not paying fully insured carrier profit margins; added flexibility in plan design from state mandate exemptions; and increased control by owning all claims data and reporting.
+Several factors make self-funding an enticing alternative to fully insured plans, including, but not limited to, reduced costs from not paying fully insured carrier profit margins; added flexibility in plan design from state mandate exemptions; and increased control of the program by owning claims data and reporting.

-In addition, self-funding recently has become more attractive due to ACA regulations, which have the potential to drive up the cost of fully insured plans through coverage mandates, increased fees and additional assessments.
+In addition, self-funding has become more attractive due to Affordable Care Act (ACA) regulations, which have been associated with an increase in costs for fully insured plans through coverage mandates, increased fees and additional assessments.